Request a viewing* = Required field

 The paddock is located beyond the lawned garden, accessed via a five-bar gate, is well-fenced and amounts to around 3.0 acres.

 Note: The first part of the drive is owned by a neighbouring property, is shared by three other houses within the development each of which contributes towards maintenance.
+Please note this property is not detached.

 Hindley is a small hamlet situated south of the River Tyne amidst beautiful Northumberland countryside just a short distance south of Stocksfield, with Whittonstall nearby to the south-east.
 The area provides an excellent alternative to city life, giving an opportunity to enjoy the rural situation with good accessibility to city and business centres.
 Hindley is well positioned for access to all the local amenities of Stocksfield which include a range of shops, doctors’ surgery, garage, post office and sports facilities including a golf course and tennis club.
 Nearby Corbridge offers a wide variety of local amenities including a range of artisan shops, a renowned delicatessen, supermarket, restaurants, inns, doctors’ and dentists’ surgeries, community services and a garage, while Matfen Hall and Close House offer excellent leisure facilities.
 The market town of Hexham provides further professional, retail and recreational services including a cinema, theatre and hospital while Newcastle is very accessible and provides comprehensive cultural, educational, recreational and shopping facilities.